quantumghent/quantumghent.github.io/_thesistopics/2026/SDeMeyer2.md

 $$ O(\Delta t) = e^{-i \Delta t H}$$

 Since this is exponentially hard in the system size, approximations are necessary.
 The traditional approach relies on the Suzuki-Trotter decomposition, but a more recent and accurate alternative is to use cluster expansions (see Figure 2) [3,4].
-For both of these methods, the key challenge is to systemetically find accurate representations of this evolution operator at high values of $t$.
+For both of these methods, the key challenge is to systemetically find accurate representations of this evolution operator at high values of $$ t $$.
 The cluster expansion method has up until now mostly been used for thermal states in an imaginary-time evolution approach, whereas here real-time evolution would be needed [5].

 <p><img alt="Fig. 2: Example of cluster expansions" src="/images/thesistopics/2026/SDeMeyer4.png" style="float:right; width:280px" /></p>